kimjoar/js-java-setup/README.md

 Index file and cache busting
 ----------------------------

 This setup has a very simplified handling of the index file.
-It's basically just serves the JavaScript non-minified using Require.js when the system property `env` is set to `development`, e.g. to see it up and
+It basically just serves the JavaScript non-minified using Require.js when the system property `env` is set to `development`, e.g. to see it up and
 running: